HamadAbdulRazzaq/PalindromicTreeVisualizer/README.md

 - Finding the sub-palindromes inside a string
 - Finding the longest palindrome inside the string
 - Finding all unique palindromes <br/>
-For more informtation regarding the algorithm of constructing eertree, refer to [this link](https://medium.com/@alessiopiergiacomi/eertree-or-palindromic-tree-82453e75025b)
+For more information regarding the algorithm of constructing eertree, refer to [this link](https://medium.com/@alessiopiergiacomi/eertree-or-palindromic-tree-82453e75025b)
 ## Our Application
 Our Project aimed at visualizing the construction of the palindromic tree for any given input string.
 It is a step-by-step colored visualization which insert each nodes and shows all steps by coloring.
 ## How to Operate